joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 As a result, our hyperparameter tuning explored:
 - 3 models (graph_with_embeddings, graph_with_embeddings_and_attention, graph_with_embeddings_and_attentional_aggregation)
-- 27 different hyperparameter configurations per model
+- 27 different hyperparameter configurations per model:
   - 3 different weight_decay values
   - 3 different dropout_rate values
   - 3 different learning_rate values

-In this case, each model trained for 5 epochs, with the dataset limited to the first 500.000 sessions in order to limit the training time (the whole dataset for Oct 2019 and Nov 2019, after preprocessing contains ~5 million sessions).After that, we assessed the best configuration for each model against the "test" dataset.
+In this case, each model was trained for 5 epochs, with the dataset limited to the first 500.000 sessions in order to limit the training time (the whole dataset for Oct 2019 and Nov 2019, after preprocessing contains ~5 million sessions).
+After that, we assessed the best configuration for each model against the "test" dataset.

 An early conclusion we got from this grid search is that the loss can keep going down, and the metrics going up if we train during more epochs.
+Also, there were very promising combinations of architecture + hyperparameters that were outperforming the baseline.

-Because of that, we selected the 3 best configurations of the best model and train them for the whole dataset, during 30 epochs, with a `ReduceLROnPlateau` scheduler.
+Because of that, we selected the 3 best configurations of the best model and trained them for the whole dataset, during 30 epochs, with a `ReduceLROnPlateau` scheduler.
 The results of this extended training are the ones taken into account for the models benchmarking summary.

 # 7. Models benchmarking